percona/xtradb-cluster-tutorial/doc/05-Node Failure.rst

 	[root@node3 ~]# date; service mysql restart

 - What is the observed effect on writes?

-Feel free to try this repeatedly.
+- Are those results consistent?
+(Feel free to try this repeatedly)

 Partial network failure